piersroberts/redux-skeleton/README.md

 A really basic React/Redux single page app bootstrap, ready to go with Webpack

-The SPA dev server requires webpack-dev-server so do `npm install -g webpack-dev-server` first
+The SPA dev server requires webpack-dev-server so do `npm install -g webpack webpack-dev-server` first

 To start devving;